Boost (chocolate bar): History

-Following increased commodity prices and legislation from the Government, the Boost bar in the United Kingdom was shrunk from 60g down to 48.5g in 2013.
+Following increased commodity prices and legislation from the British Government, the Boost bar sold in Britain was shrunk from 60g down to 48.5g in 2013.
 In 2014, the Boost Duo version also shrank by 10g to 68g.
 The wrapper was notably updated to reflect the new Reference Intakes and use of Palm and Shea fat in the product.

-The boost Duo has shrunk yet again to 63g which is only 3g more than the original bar from 1985.
+The Boost Duo has shrunk yet again to 63g which is only 3g more than the original bar from 1985.

 Marketing

 In the 1990s Boost was advertised on television by comedy duo Reeves and Mortimer with the unconventional advertising slogan "It's slightly rippled with a flat under-side."
 Cadbury's Boost then went on to sponsor the successful Yamaha team in the British Superbike Championship.
 It has also been marketed using the slogan "charged with glucose".